Lucius D. Battle: Early life

+World War II would interrupt his education and initially served at the War Department's civilian personnel office for a year.
+He spent World War II in the Navy starting in 1943 serving as an associate administrative analyst from 1942-43 being in the Pacific Theatre serving on the staff of COMSERONSOPAC and CINCPAC.
+Lucius said in an interview while serving in World War II he became interested in international affairs and said he became concerned about the possibility of another world war.
+Lucius continued to serve in the Navy until being discharged in 1946.

 State Department career

 After the war, Battle moved to Washington with the goal of joining the foreign service.
 He had no prior connections and no Ivy league credentials, but with persistence he was finally hired to the Canada desk of the United States Department of State in 1946, during the administration of President Harry S. Truman.
 A chance encounter with Dean Acheson led to his being elevated to the position of Special Assistant to the Secretary of State.
 He traveled with Acheson, served as his right-hand man, attended meetings, and saw every piece of paper that entered or left the Secretary's office.
 Acheson grew quite fond of his "indispensable aide," once noting with a nod toward Battle, that a successful diplomat needs "an assistant with nerves of steel, a sense of purpose, and a Southern accent."
 The two men would remain close friends for the rest of Acheson's life.

-As Acheson's tenure was coming to a close, Battle moved overseas to serve as First Secretary in the American Embassy, Copenhagen from 1953 to 1955.
-Then he moved to Paris for one year at North Atlantic Treaty Organization headquarters in Paris, under Lord Ismay before returning to the States in 1956 to work with the Rockefeller Family as Vice President of Colonial Williamsburg.
+As Acheson's tenure was coming to a close, Battle moved overseas to serve as First Secretary from 1953 to 1955 at the American Embassy in Copenhagen.
+He would be the embassy's Chief of the Political Section along with being a member of the US Education Foundation which oversaw the Fulbright Program for Denmark starting in 1953.
+From 1955 to 1956 he would be the Deputy Executive Secretary of the North Atlantic Treaty Organization serving under Secretary General, Lord Ismay before he resigned in 1956 from the Foreign Service to serve as the Vice President of Colonial Williamsburg which he did until 1964.

-After the election of President John F. Kennedy in 1960, Battle returned to Washington to rejoin the State Department as its first Executive Secretary (until May 1962).
-He next served as Assistant Secretary of State for Education and Culture (June 5, 1962 to August 20, 1964), helping to coordinate cultural events in Washington and working with Senator J. William Fulbright on the Fulbright Scholars program.
+After the election of President John F. Kennedy in 1960, Battle returned to Washington to rejoin the State Department as its first Executive Secretary being appointed on March 16, 1961 serving until May 2, 1962).

-In September 1964, President Lyndon B. Johnson appointed him as U.S. Ambassador to the United Arab Republic (Egypt).
-In Cairo, he faced a number of challenges, including the Thanksgiving Day attack on the U.S. Embassy Library, which was burned to the ground by a group of African students protesting U.S. policies.
-Battle was effective and well regarded by his Egyptian counterparts, despite increasing tensions between Gamal Abdel Nasser and U.S. officials.
+He would also be a member of the United States delegation to the Treaty of San Francisco, to the Council on Foreign Ministers in 1949, several sessions of the United Nations General Assembly, North Atlantic Council and chaired the United States delegation for UNESCO during one year.